ruuvi/ruuvi.firmware.c/README.md

 Under development, please follow [Ruuvi Blog](https://blog.ruuvi.com) for details.

 # Setting up
-## SDK 15.0
+## SDK 15.2
-Download [Nordic SDK15](https://developer.nordicsemi.com/nRF5_SDK/nRF5_SDK_v15.x.x/) and install it one level above the project root.
+Download [Nordic SDK15.2](https://developer.nordicsemi.com/nRF5_SDK/nRF5_SDK_v15.x.x/) and install it one level above the project root.

 ## Submodules
 Run `git submodule update --init --recursive`.
 This will search for and install the other git repositories referenced by this project.

 ## Toolchain
-ARMGCC is currently no supported, but you can follow this [Ruuvi blog post](https://blog.ruuvi.com/ruuvitag-dev-environment-e4b16e2d59e9) and setup the makefile.
-Pull requests for updated makefiles are gratefully accepted.
+ARMGCC is used for [Jenkins builds](http://jenkins.ruuvi.com:8080/job/ruuvi.firmware.c/), it's recommended to use SES for developing.

 Segger Embedded Studio can be set up by following this [RuuviLab Tool post](https://lab.ruuvi.com/ses/).